 The origin of classical music can be traced back to the uprising against the church’s heavy influence in music.
 It gave audiences an idea of the power of newly perfected instruments.
 Modern classical music produces unique sounds and is a prime example of homophonic melodies.
-Below are the ten well-known modern classical music
+Below are the ten well-known modern classical music.

 1. Symphony #5 – Ludwig van Beethoven

 To be precise, the opening two measures of just four notes.
 The letter V in Morse Code and this song have the same rhythm, and for this reason, the Allies used it as a signal in WWII.
 Hard to find anyone in the civilized world who hasn’t heard this song.
 The story behind this song is legendary and probably a myth.
-It is till today the most performed melody in classical music history.
+It is still today the most performed melody in classical music history.

 2. Here Comes The Bride – Richard Wagner

 This is mostly played for weddings.
 It wasn’t Wagner that gave the song its name of course.
-According to the history, it was the song that was played in Opera Lohengrin, at the wedding between Elsa and Lohengrin, precisely when the former was proceeding to the chapel in her wedding dress.
+According to history, it was the song that was played in Opera Lohengrin, at the wedding between Elsa and Lohengrin, precisely when the former was proceeding to the chapel in her wedding dress.
 The song has long become the standard repertoire in most weddings in the western world.

 3. Hallelujah Chorus – George F. Handel

 It only took Handel 24 days to write the entire Messiah oratorio.
 He borrowed a little from melodies by other composers and some of his works, but he’s the sole owner of the timeless Hallelujah chorus.
-Its lyrics originates from the book of Revelation in King James Bible version, chapters 19:6, 19:16 and 11:15.
+Its lyrics originate from the book of Revelation in King James Bible version, chapters 19:6, 19:16, and 11:15.
 It is normally sung at Christmas although the chorus comes at the end of Easter.

 4. Ride Of The Valkyries – Richard Wagner

 At least you have heard or seen What’s Opera, Doc?
 Even if you have not seen the operas of Wagner’s Der Ring des Nibelungen.
 What’s Opera, Doc? is widely regarded as the most renowned if not the greatest Warner Bros cartoon shorts ever aired.
-Quite a bit of Wagner’s most famous melodies is used in the cartoon (Merrie Melodies, indeed).
-The music featured in the Ride of the Valkyries which is the second appearance in the cycle of four operas.
+Quite a bit of Wagner’s most famous melodies are used in the cartoon (Merrie Melodies, indeed).
+The music featured in the Ride of the Valkyries is the second appearance in the cycle of four operas.

 5. Toccata in d minor – Johann S. Bach

-Toccata is same as “touch” in Italian, about how lightly the fingers should perform such work on a keyboard.
+Toccata is the same as “touch” in Italian, about how lightly the fingers should perform such work on a keyboard.
 Though this version of Toccata is the most popular, it has been written by almost every composer you can think of.
 The origin of the song is unclear; some said that one day, out of boredom he played around with his organ till he came up with this legendary melody.
 Bach is known as the all-time master of the fugue.